Bachelor's

 Residence Credit

 Residence credit is course credit earned through any unit of UAF.
-Formal classroom instruction, correspondence study, distance-delivered courses, individual study or research at UAF are all considered residence credit.
+Formal classroom instruction, distance-delivered courses, individual study or research at UAF are all considered residence credit.

 Transfer credit, advanced placement credit, credit for prior learning, military service credit and credit granted through nationally prepared examinations are not considered resident credit.
 None of these types of credit can be applied to UAF residency requirements.